btjanaka/cpsm/README.md

 hackerrank/solving file and opens up an editor where you can work on the files.
 _Note that if any of these files exist already, they will simply be opened._
 Once you are done, you can move the files to the main hackerrank directory (i.e.
 "save" it) with the following command.
+A prompt will be provided if these files already exist in the directory.

 ```
 cpsm s hr "Journey to the Moon" cpp